Templo Mayor: Seventh Temple

-In his description of the city, Cortés records that he and the other Spaniards were impressed by the number and magnificence of the temples constructed in Tenochtitlan, but that was tempered by this disdain for their beliefs and human sacrifice.
+In his description of the city, Cortés records that he and the other Spaniards were impressed by the number and magnificence of the temples constructed in Tenōchtitlan, but that was tempered by this disdain for their beliefs and human sacrifice.
 On 14 November 1519, Cortes seized the emperor Moctezuma II and ordered the destruction of all Aztec religious relics.
 Cortes ordered a Catholic cross placed on the Templo Mayor.
 While Cortes left for Veracruz to confront Spaniards looking to arrest him, Pedro de Alvarado learned of a plan to attack the Spaniards and staged a preemptive attack on the Aztecs in the Sacred Precinct while they celebrated a religious festival.
 Unarmed and trapped within the walls of the Sacred Precinct, an estimated 8,000–10,000 Aztec nobles were killed.
 When word of the massacre spread throughout the city, the people turned on the Spaniards, killing seven, wounding many, and driving the rest back to their quarters.
 The Spaniards were trapped between two Aztec forces, and 68 were captured alive.
 Ten of these Spanish captives were immediately sacrificed at the Temple, and their severed heads were thrown back to the Spaniards.
 The others were sacrificed at the Great Temple that night, which could be seen from the Spanish camps.
 The sacrificed Spaniards were flayed, and their faces – with beards attached – were tanned and sent to allied towns, both to solicit assistance and to warn against betraying the Triple Alliance.

-After the fall of Tenochtitlan in 1521, the lands controlled by the Aztecs became part of the Spanish empire.
+After the fall of Tenōchtitlan in 1521, the lands controlled by the Aztecs became part of the Spanish empire.
 All the temples, including Templo Mayor, were sacked, taking all objects of gold and other precious materials.
 Cortés, who had ordered the destruction of the existing capital, had a Mediterranean-style city built on the site.
 Essential elements of the old imperial center, including the Templo Mayor, were buried under similarly key features of the new city in what is now the historical downtown of the Mexico City.
 The Templo Mayor and Sacred Precinct were demolished and a Spanish church, later the main cathedral, was built on the western half of the precinct.